On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Dynamic relations on small scales

-where vorticity is a local quantity, but velocity can be non-local.
+where vorticity is a local quantity, but velocity field can be non-local.
 The velocity field is affected by the vorticity from other locations.

-Three terms in Eq. \eqref{ZEqnNum968516} represent the transport of vorticity (term 1), the decaying of vorticity due to expanding background (term 2), and the generation of vorticity (term 3) that is similar to the vortex stretching in hydrodynamic turbulence \citep[see][Eq.
+Three terms in Eq. \eqref{ZEqnNum968516} represent the transport of vorticity (term 1), the decaying of vorticity due to expanding background (term 2), and vorticity generation (term 3) similar to vortex stretching in hydrodynamic turbulence \citep[see][Eq.
 (1)]{Xu:2021-Inverse-and-direct-cascade-of-}.
-On large scale, $\gamma \approx 1$ and the dominant mode is the decaying of vorticity, while vorticity is strongly generated with $\gamma \to {1/2} $ on small scale.
-For comparison, the vorticity equation for incompressible flow is
+On large scales, $\gamma \approx 1$ and the dominant mode is the decay of vorticity, whereas vorticity is strongly generated with $\gamma \to {1/2} $ on small scales.
+For comparison, the vorticity equation for an incompressible flow is